frequency-chain/frequency/designdocs/user-handles.md

 Signature requirements

-The extrinsic must be signed by the user/provider private key.
+The extrinsic must be signed by the owner's private key.
 The signature must be verified on-chain to ensure that the user is the owner of the private key.
 ```

 **Note:**

+* Create, and change (and retire depending on if it is Pays::No) should be Capacity possible transactions.
 * If retiring a ```Pays::No transaction```? then, we could skip both owner_key and proof_of_ownership.
 * If retiring an MSA (```retire_msa``` call), Frequency should also retire the handle associated with the MSA.